Battle of Berlin

 Eight RAN corvettes played an important part in the invasion of Sicily.

-The war in Iraq Joanne Smedley and Claire Baddeley
+- The war in Iraq by Joanne Smedley and Claire Baddeley.

 Official artist Lewis Miller and official photographer David Dare Parker record the Australian contribution to the Second Gulf War.